brianlaihkhk/sample-multi-channel-chatroom/README.md

 - Support guest join-in
 - Old chat data will be persisted, user is able to load pervious conversions when scrolling
 - Secure communication between client and server using encrypted e2e message
+- Use message broker instead of CURD operation in controller service for mass scale out capability
 - Cloud ready and Docker ready solution
+- Written in typescript to provide capability for DI / IoC

 ### Framework

 - [Client]
     - angularJs
-    - react-script

-- [Control (Handle user registeration and client chat message)]
+- [Control (Handle user registeration, client chat message, archive message retrieve)]
     - nodeJs
+    - expressJs
+    - passportJs
+    - crypto (Password encryption using salt + hash)
+    - jsonwebtoken (JWT for session + auth token)
+    - Mongoose
     - kafkaJs (if using Apache Kafka / AWS MSK)
     - AWS.kinesis (if using AWS Kinesis)
     - (AWS Solution) Serverless